MaxAtkinson/jekyll-now/cv.md

 ## Hobbies & Interests
 ---
 I have a very keen interest in music.
 Most of my time outside work and university is spent listening to, learning about, or playing music with my friends.
-I’ve been playing guitar for 12 years and listening to music from a very young age.
+I’ve been playing guitar since I was 9 years of age and enjoying music my entire life.

 ## References
 ---